Drawing Centre Diepenheim

 Selection

-The selection is made with the help of an advisory committee.
-Based on the submitted documents, the advisory committee nominates candidates to Drawing Center Diepenheim.
-Drawing Center Diepenheim chooses the final participants for the residency.
+The selection is made by an advisory committee.
+Based on the submitted documents, the advisory committee proposes candidates to Drawing Center Diepenheim.
+They make the final decision on the participants for the residency.
+An interview may be part of their selection process.*

 Other grants for residencies in the Netherlands and other countries

-As only 1 or 2 residents can be selected for any given residency during each selection round, many applicants will be disappointed.
-For this reason, we point out that you can also apply for an Artist Project with a residency at a different location.
-That Artist Project residency location may not be one of those already offered in the Mondriaan Fund Residency application round.
+Because only 1 or 2 residents can be selected for any given residency during each application round, it is inevitable that many will be disappointed.
+For this reason, we point out that it is also possible to apply for an Artist Project at a different residency location.
+The specific Artist Project residency applied for may not be one of those already being offered in the Mondriaan Fund application rounds.

 Questions & contact